TarunTomar122/digital-garden/v2/my-garden/writings/cursor-ai.md

 At first I was skeptical but then after running the project, I saw that it was working.
 I was amazed.
 Amazed being an understatement.

-If you wanna see my live reaction, you can [check out the attached video.](https://www.youtube.com/watch?v=BIR4Cn4hQIU&t=3175s&ab_channel=taratcodes).

 ### Refactor my stupid code